Last updated 08/01/2023

 - Mental health treatment provided without the recipient physically present in a face-to-face or telehealth session with the mental health provider except for telehealth treatment and collateral contacts.

-- Mental health services provided after the third face-to-face or telehealth session with the recipient if a treatment plan has not been completed.
+Mental health services provided after the third face-to-face or telehealth session with the recipient without a supporting treatment plan meeting the above requirements of this section are non-covered services.

 An encounter for the initial ordering of durable medical equipment may occur through telehealth.